 At this point in any season, there are many meaningless doldrums games.
 With the trade deadline passed, almost all player movement cemented, and the title contenders obvious, most teams now know who they are.
 Many of the games in March and April are frankly rather boring – if the teams concerned are not putting forth their best effort to win, you’re invariably going to reciprocate with a half arsed level of interest.
 In light of everything that has transpired this season, the Raptors and Nets can both equate to this.

 However, these particular doldrums games had a resonance and magnitude not afforded to their counterparts.
 These games were played in London, England, at the O2 Arena.
 And that single caveat brought a hitherto unprecedented level of excitement to what would otherwise be two of the most arbitrary games of the season.

 (The ambitious accompanying television ad campaign pitched this games as “crucial games leading up to the NBA playoffs,” bringing “all the fun and excitement of the NBA.”
 It was a slightly generous pitch, but as we’ll see later, not entirely fictional.
 Apart from the bit about “crucial”.)

 If nothing else, half of it was faintly true.
 Entertaining if not especially high standard of game could have happened; after all, the half-game difference between their respective records showed the two teams to be evenly matched.
 Furthermore, the arrival of Deron Williams brought some star recognition to a game that badly needed it.
-And when the NBA’s tenth worst defense met its second worst, offense was sure to follow.
+And when the NBA’s tenth worst defence met its second worst, offence was sure to follow.

 More importantly, this is the first NBA game that mattered, however faintly, in the history of Europe.
 This game presented an opportunity for people from Europe to go to their first ever NBA game.
 And as a person from Europe, that’s exactly what I did.